Hypocoercivity in Phi-entropy for the Linear Relaxation Boltzmann Equation on the Torus: Introduction

-\end{thm} \begin{remark} We now briefly consider the case where $x \in \mathbb{R}^d$ and the transport operator also involves a confining potential term.
+This work raises two natural questions.
+The first is whether a similar strategy can be used to show convergence to equilibrium for the linear relaxation Boltzmann equation when $x$ is in the whole space and the transport operator also involves a confining potential term.
 For the kinetic Fokker-Planck equation Villani shows convergence in $H^1$ and Boltzmann entropy in the first section of \cite{V09}.
 In \cite{M15} Monmarch\'{e} proves a general theorem which shows that hypocoercivity holds for the kinetic Fokker-Planck equation with confining potential in a class of $\Phi$ entropies which include the $p$-entropies.
-The proof here is different in strategy to the one given here or in \cite{V09} but very similar calculations to the ones used here in the proof of Theorem 3 can show hypocoercivity for the kinetic Fokker-Planck in the confining potential case.
 The situation is different for the linear relaxation Boltzmann equation.
 It is shown to be hypocoercive in $L^2$ in \cite{H07, DMS15}.
+In these works they use the inverse of an elliptic operator in order to create norms where you can compare the effect of the transport to the effect of the collisions.
+Emulating this strategy would be difficult in $\Phi$-entropies.
 To show hypocoercivity for the linear relaxation Boltzmann equation with a confining potential in $\Phi$-entropies would involve a very different strategy to our proofs in this equation.
-However, in the near to quadratic case it is possible to exploit additional cancellations happening in the operator to show convergence as is shown in \cite{M17}. \end{remark}
+However, in the near to quadratic case it is possible to exploit additional cancellations happening in the operator to show convergence as is shown in \cite{M17} using calculations based on the original version of this paper.

+The second natural question is whether this strategy could be extended to different collision operators which are also not regularising.
+For example the more complex scattering operators of the form where Here our main goal would be the linear Boltzmann operator where Where here $Q$ is the Boltzmann collision operator

+Exactly the same proof will work for a scattering operator which satisfies that for any positive definite constant matrix $S$ we have Here $\Pi$ is still the projection onto the space of functions depending only on $x$.
+Unfortunately we are currently unable to do this for collision operators which are not straightforwardly comparable to the linear relaxation Boltzmann collision operator.